Kinto/kinto-pusher/demo/README.rst

          -X POST -d '{"data":{"name":"bob"}}' \
          http://localhost:8888/v1/buckets/default/collections/tasks/records

-This created a record and generated an event.
+This created a record, and you should see the generated event in the dashboard.

 Run the demo